UCB-MIDS/r_bridge/reading_calls/installing_docker.md

 - `-v` specifies that we would like to mount a volume (a file folder) into this container from our local machine to the container that is running.
 We have to specify both where it exists locally, and where we would like it to exist on the container
 - `-p` specifies what port we would like to view this on; a standard choice that is reserved for this type of work is port 8787.
 Here, we’re specifying that we would like port 8787 on the local machine to interface with port 8787 on the container.
 - `-e` sets an additional environment variable that we’re going to need to login to the rstudio server, namely the password.
 Here we’re setting this to a benign value of foo.
-`rocker/tidyverse` is the container image that we want to run.
+`rocker/geospatial` is the container image that we want to run.
+Notice that we're pulling a *large* image that has some geospatial libraries included in it.
+In particular we're going to use `sf` which is a "shape files" library later in the course.
+One could pull a smaller image for day-to-day work if you wanted; consider `rocker/verse` for this.
+There is a general principle at play here, maybe a Occam's razor for computing: take only what you need because you don't want to support more than absolutely necessary.

 So, if you were to narrate that entire call from front to back, it would read as: